 Options for implementing an intranet

 There are a variety of options for setting up an intranet.
-They include building your own intranet technology, purchasing and installing third-party software, or purchasing access through a hosted intranet ASP.
+They include building your own intranet technology, purchasing and installing third-party software, or purchasing access through an extranet ASP.
 Here is a quick summary of the advantages and disadvantages of each approach:

 1. Building it yourself